-This contemporary romance is a paperback edition was published by Bantam on December 1, 1991 and has 512 pages.
+contemporary romance in Paperback edition that was published by Bantam on December 1, 1991 and has 512 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Irish Hearts, Montana Sky, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Irish Rebel
+Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Irish Rebel

 Don’t get excited — Innocence is a very small town in Mississippi although, yes, it is a very carnal small town.
 The kind of town where everybody knows your business as well as the business of your family 200 years back, and it’s all still current.